Month: May 2009

 Reading plain text email is safer and faster and preserves privacy

 Image via Wikipedia We try to cover basic security best-practices as much as possible.
 We talked about the value of NoScript, a Firefox plugin that prevents JavaScript from loading on web pages unless specifically allowed by the user.
-Today, we’re … Continue reading
+Today, we’re going to examine why reading email as HTML is a bad practice from a privacy,…

 Dimdim is viable free WebEx or GoToMeeting alternative